levischult/genai_paperpresentation/README.md

 ![image](./images/sparsetrans.png)

+### Question:
+Why would a sparse transformer be preferred to a normal transformer?

+- Answer: Compute and also physics - Performing attention for every node on all others is a huge load on the model.
+Additionally, we expect the weather in Nashville to be primarily affected by conditions in our local area e.g. Tennessee, rather than the conditions in Australia for example.

 ### Pseudocode

 This whole process must be parallelized across the mesh (~41k nodes, ~246k edges) and grid (for 0.25 degree resolution, there are 1,038,240 grid nodes).